 What is a Pressure Washer Pump Saver?

 Pump saver is a liquid chemical solution that keeps water out of your pump and prevents any residual water from freezing.
-It is actually just simple antifreeze.
-So, you can buy any antifreeze to put in your pressure washer, not just specifically marketed “pump saver.”
-Depending on where you’re shopping, that can save you some money.
+You can get some for your equipment here on Amazon.

 It’s important to put pump saver into your pressure washer instead of just leaving it dry.
 Pump saver protects the seals on your pressure washer from drying out.
 Dry seals can come loose or break, which can ruin your pressure washer and cause leaks.
 Or, it may just reduce the amount of pressure it can output, which means it may not be able to clean the surfaces it could clean before.